The APX-hardness of the Traveling Tournament Problem: The Second Property

 \subsection{The construction of the schedule}

 There are $d\coloneqq m/k$ $k$-paths in $\P^*_k$.
 We will pack them as a \emph{super-team}, denoted by $U_1$.
-There are still $m(m^2-1)$ dummy vertices on the depot position, which will be divided into $m(m^2-1)/k$ $k$-paths with zero weight and then further divided into $m^2-1$ dummy super-teams by arbitrarily packing $d$ $k$-paths as a super-team, denoted by $\{U_2,\dots,U_{m^2}\}$.
+There are still $m(m^2-1)$ dummy vertices on the depot position, which will be divided into $m(m^2-1)/k$ $k$-paths with a zero weight and then further divided into $m^2-1$ dummy super-teams by arbitrarily packing $d$ $k$-paths as a super-team, denoted by $\{U_2,\dots,U_{m^2}\}$.
 Hence, there are $m^2$ super-teams in total, and in each super-team there are $d$ $k$-paths and hence $m$ vertices.

-If a dummy team in $U_i$ ($i>1$) (i.e., a dummy vertex with its position on the depot position) always plays $k$-consecutive away games along each $k$-path in $U_1$ then its total traveling distance is exactly $\OPT(I')=\OPT(I)$.
-We will construct a feasible solution for TTP-$k$ such that all dummy teams play $k$-consecutive away games along each $k$-path in $U_1$.
+If a dummy team in $U_i$ ($i>1$) (i.e., a dummy vertex with its position on the depot position) always plays $k$ consecutive away games along each $k$-path in $U_1$ then its total traveling distance is exactly $\OPT(I')=\OPT(I)$.
+We will construct a feasible solution for TTP-$k$ such that all dummy teams play $k$ consecutive away games along each $k$-path in $U_1$.
 Our construction is based on the $k$-path packing construction in~\cite{pathpacking2023}.
 The main idea is to first arrange \emph{super-games} between super-teams and then extend the super-games into normal games.

-The super-game schedule contains $m^2$ time slots.
-The designs in the first and last time slots are slightly different from other time slots.
-We first consider the first $m^2-1$ time slots.
-In each of the first $m^2-1$ time slots there are $m^2/2$ super-games.
-In the first time slot, the $m^2/2$ super-games can be seen in Figure~\ref{fig02}, where each super-game is represented by a directed edge and all super-games are \emph{normal} super-games.
-The last super-team is denoted by a double-cycle node, while the other super-teams are denoted by single-cycle nodes.
+The super-game schedule contains $m^2$ \emph{blocks}.
+The designs in the first and last blocks are slightly different from other blocks.
+We first consider the first $m^2-1$ blocks.
+In each of the first $m^2-1$ blocks there are $m^2/2$ super-games.
+In the first block, the $m^2/2$ super-games can be seen in Figure~\ref{fig02}, where each super-game is represented by a directed edge and all super-games are \emph{normal} super-games.
+The last super-team is denoted by a double-cycle node, while the others are denoted by single-cycle nodes.

-In the second time slot, we change the positions of single-cycle nodes in the cycle $U_1U_2\dots U_{m^2-1}$ by moving one position in the clockwise direction, and we also change the direction of each edge except for the most left edge (i.e., the edge incident to the double-cycle node).
-The main difference with the first time slot is that the super-game for the most left edge is called the \emph{left} super-game, where we put a letter `L' to denote it.
+In the second block, we change the positions of single-cycle nodes in the cycle $U_1U_2\dots U_{m^2-1}$ by moving one position in the clockwise direction, and we also change the direction of each edge except for the most left edge (i.e., the edge incident to the double-cycle node).
+The main difference with the first block is that the super-game for the most left edge is called the \emph{left} super-game, where we put a letter `L' to denote it.
 The other super-games are still normal super-games.
 So, there is $1$ left super-game and $m^2/2-1$ normal super-games in the second block.
 See Figure~\ref{fig03} for an illustration.